fatmakhadidja/world_time/README.md

 # world_time
- Mobile app that allows to know the time in diffret areas in the world
+ Mobile application that allows to know the time in diffrent areas in the world.